Home Page

 The Yearly Tally:

-All eligible contest scores from January 1 to December 31 will count towards the award for that year.
 Initial awards and endorsements will be processed once a year based on Award Points as tabulated by the following August.
-All Award points are cumulative from year to year.
-The first year of sCCOre operation was the calendar year 2003.

-The final scores, as determined by the contest sponsor, will be the basis for the sCCOre Award points.
 Normalizing will be used on all scores to calculate points for the sCCOre Award taking the highest CCO single operator score or share of a Multi-operator score for a contest, assigning it a value of 1 million points and calculating all other scores as shown below.
-Each eligible contest will be scored separately using the high score attributed to an individual in that contest, with the exception of the NCJ Sprint and NAQP contests.

 Each operator of an eligible Multi-operator entry may claim a share of a score for his/her Award total using the formula: